-(B) To:

-Strong Memorial Hospital 601 Elmwood Ave #655, Rochester,

-NY 14642

-Edit

 2. SITE DESCRIPTION

 Site Classification Site Classification:

-✓ Industrial ☐ Commercial □ Other Specify
+✓ Industrial ☐ Commercial □ Other

-General Descrip tion:
+General Description:

 The CooperVision facility is located at 711 North Road in Scottsville, New York on an approximately 5.4 acre parcel of land.
 The property includes an original building with additions having a total area of approximately 50,000 sq. ft.
 Also on the property is a paved parking lot and grass areas.
 A drainage ditch is present along the western portion of the site.
+Residential townhouse properties are present east of the site.

-Background and l Historic Site Usa ge:
+Background and Historic Site Usage:

 Prior to 1976, the site consisted of undeveloped agricultural land.
-The site was purchased, developed, and operated by Union Corporation thereafter for the manufacturing of contact lens eyewear.
+The site was purchased. developed, and operated by Union Corporation thereafter for the manufacturing of contact lens eyewear.
 CooperVision acquired the property in 1983.
 Today, CooperVision continues to manufacture contact lenses at the facility.
 Soil and groundwater on some portions of the property have been found to be impacted by volatile organic compounds (VOCs), primarily 1,1,1-trichloroethane (TCA), likely resulting from activities by the former owner.

 Project Scope:

 The project scope consists of ongoing semi-annual groundwater sampling at existing groundwater monitoring wells and soil vapor investigation (installation of soil vapor points and subsequent sampling) on the subject and at the property line to determine if there is a potential for migration of soil vapor offsite to the west of the site.
 In the future, the project will be expanded to include decommissioning of the onsite groundwater monitoring wells and soil vapor sampling points and site restoration so that the site may be closed.

-Overview of Haz ards:
+Overview of Hazards:

-Site hazards include traffic hazards given that the groundwater and soil vapor sampling locations are located in an active parking lot and right-of-way, noise hazards from an air handling unit at one of the groundwater monitoring locations, and chemical hazards from groundwater and potentially soil vapor impacted by chlorinated compounds.
-A potential pinch hazard is present during the installation of the soil vapor points due to the use of slam-bars.
-A drilling hazard is anticipated to exist when the groundwater wells are decommissioned.

-Site Status: Indicate current activity status and describe operations at the site.
+Site hazards include traffic hazards given that the groundwater and soil vapor sampling locations are located in an active parking lot and right-of-way, noise hazards from an air handling unit at one of the groundwater monitoring locations, and chemical hazards from groundwater and potentially soil vapor impacted hazard is present during the installation of the so drilling hazard is anticipated to exist when the gro oil vapor points due to the use of slam-bars.
+A Site Status: Indicate current activity status and d escribe operations at the site. ✓ Active □ Inactive Date printed: 12/10/2008 at 1:47 PM 4

-Active ☐ Inactive

-☐ Partially active Э ☐ Other

-Date printed: 3/28/2008 at 11:42 AM 4

-The site is currently an active contact-lens manufacturer.
-Operations occur at the site 24-hours a day, seven days a week.

-Site Plan:

-Is a site plan or sketch available?

-✓ Y

-N

-Work Areas:

-List/identify each specific work area(s) on the job site and indicate its location(s) on the site plan:

-- Groundwater Monitoring Wells (outdoor locations) MW-2, MW-3, MW-202, MW-203, MW-204, MW-205, OWD-302D, OWS-302S, OW-304, MW-401, MW-402, MW-501, MW-502: Located throughout parking lot to the south and west of the site building. - Soil Vapor Sampling Points (outdoor locations) SV-1 and SV-2: South of the site building SV-3, SV-4, and SV-5: Along the eastern property boundary SV-6 and SV-7: Along the eastern right-of-way
+Partially active □ Other site is currently an active contact-lens manu ay, seven days a week. facturer.
+Operations occur at the site 24-hours Site Plan: ls a site plan or sketch available? ☑ Y □ N Wor rk Areas: List/ plan identify each specific work area(s) on the job site and indicate its location(s) on the site 1. ations) MW-205, OWD-302D, OWS-302S, OW-304, ated throughout parking lot to the south and 2.
+Soil Vapor Sampling Points - (outdoor location SV-1 and SV-2: South of the site building SV-3, SV-4, and SV-5: Along the eastern pro SV-6 and SV-7: Along the eastern right-of-was SV-101: Along the eastern site property bour SV-102 through SV-107: in the residential ne perty boundary y dary